wavebreaker-lucas/esg_gp_be/README-DATA.md

 ## Aggregation Service (`calculate_report_value`)

-For metrics marked with `aggregates_inputs=True`, a background service automatically calculates and updates the final `ReportedMetricValue`.
+For metrics marked with `aggregates_inputs=True`, the `calculate_report_value` service automatically calculates and updates the final aggregated values.

 - **Trigger**: This service is triggered whenever an `ESGMetricSubmission` *input* is created, updated, or deleted for a metric where `aggregates_inputs=True`.
-- **Context**: The calculation requires the `assignment`, `metric`, `reporting_period`, and `layer` to identify the correct set of inputs and the target `ReportedMetricValue`.
+- **Context**: The calculation requires the `assignment`, `input_metric`, `reporting_period`, and `layer` to identify the correct set of inputs and the target aggregation records.
-- **Logic**: The default logic sums the `value` field of all relevant `ESGMetricSubmission` inputs for the target reporting period and layer.
-(Note: Custom aggregation logic might be added in the future).
+- **Logic**:
+    - Finds or creates a parent `ReportedMetricValue` record for the context, updating metadata (submission counts, timestamps).
+    - **Single-Value Metrics**: Aggregates `ESGMetricSubmission.value` (default: SUM for numeric types) or `ESGMetricSubmission.text_value` (default: LAST submission) and stores the result directly in the parent `ReportedMetricValue`'s `aggregated_numeric_value` or `aggregated_text_value` fields.
+    - **Multi-Value Metrics**: Iterates through each `MetricValueField` defined for the input metric.
+For each field, it aggregates the corresponding `MetricValue` records from the source inputs (default: SUM for numeric, LAST for text/select) and updates or creates a child `ReportedMetricFieldValue` record.
+    - Handles cleanup of orphaned aggregation records if inputs are deleted or metric configuration changes.
-- **Result**: Creates or updates the corresponding `ReportedMetricValue` record with the calculated value and timestamps.
-Links the source `ESGMetricSubmission` inputs to the final `ReportedMetricValue` via the `reported_value` foreign key.
+- **Result**: Creates or updates the parent `ReportedMetricValue` and any necessary child `ReportedMetricFieldValue` records.

 ## API Endpoints